usememos/dotcom/content/docs/install/self-hosting.md

 - **driver (--driver):**

   - Value: String representing the database driver.
-We currently support "sqlite" and "mysql".
+We currently support "sqlite", "mysql" and "postgres".
   - Default: "sqlite"
   - Purpose: Sets the database driver to be used by Memos.

 - **dsn (--dsn):**

   - Value: String representing the database source name.
-Only applicable when using the MySQL driver.
+Only applicable when using the MySQL or PostgreSQL driver.
   - Default: Empty string.
   - Purpose: Specifies the database source name (DSN) for connecting to the database.